HKervadec/ai4mi_project/weekly_assignments/03_train_metrics.md

 # AI for medical imaging: individual assignment 3

 ## Running the baseline, stitching slices to 3D volume and computing metrics

 ### Overview

-Now that the data has been sliced, visualized, and REDACTED, the data can be used to train the first baseline model.
+Now that the data has been sliced, visualized, and corrected (class: heart), the data can be used to train the first baseline model.
 As the network is in 2D and works with 2D slices, the 3D segmentation mask has to be reconstructed (i.e., stitched).
 After that, the performance metrics have to be calculated with the distorch framework.

+**Note: Pay close attention to the described submission format!
+The structure and file names are important!**

 ### Given resources

 - codebase with slicing script (assignment 01) and assignment 02
 - link to distorch framework (github): [distorch](https://github.com/jeromerony/distorch)

 ### Todo

 1. **Run baseline model and create plot.pdf**

 Running a training with [`main.py`](../main.py):

 ```
 $ usage: main.py [-h] [--epochs EPOCHS] [--dataset {TOY2,SEGTHOR,SEGTHOR_CLEAN}] [--mode {partial,full}] --dest DEST [--gpu] [--debug]